tillschwoerer/git-glossary-ws24/readme.md

 - **Submit a Pull Request**: Go to your Githut fork, and make a pull request to the main repository for integration and review.

 ### Review Process and Merging
+Since we are using the forking workflow, by default, none of you have permissions to review pull requests or merge pull requests.
+Thus, to be able to practice the review process, please please provide me with your github username or email address and I will add you as a collaborator to the project.

-- Each pull request must be reviewed by at least one person.
+- Each pull request should be reviewed by at least one person.
 - Reviewers should check for accuracy and clarity.
 - Pull requests can be merged once they have been approved.
 - In this simple setup, conflicts are unlikely, since everyone is working in a separate file.